How to Prepare for an Endoscopy Procedure

 Step-by-step preparation guide to ensure a smooth and successful endoscopy experience.
 Proper preparation is key to accurate results.

 Proper preparation before your endoscopy is essential for a successful procedure.
 Following these guidelines will help ensure clear visualization for your doctor and reduce the risk of complications.
-The preparation requirements may vary slightly depending on the type of endoscopy you're having.
+The preparation requirements may vary slightly depending on the type of endoscopy you are having.

 Preparation Timeline